robwierzbowski/grunt-version-build/README.md

 The branch to commit to.

 You can use the following token in the branch string.
-This means your commit branch can match (or contain) the name of the branch that created the compiled code.

 - `%sourceBranch%`: The main project's current branch

+This allows your commit branch to match (or contain) the name of the branch that created the compiled code.

 #### remote
 Type: `String`